rbisewski/scaffolding/README.md

 Where `tables` is a CSV delimited list of table names to search for an attempt to read, `indir` is the path to where the input plain-text files are stored and `outdir` is the location to write the output file.
-By default the output file name is `rosewood.csv`.
+By default the output file name is `rosewood.odt`.
 The file itself can then be opened with software like LibreOffice.

 To import them as LibreOffice Writer tables, do the following: